VincentTam/vincenttam.github.io/source/_posts/2014-06-12-include-liquid-code-inside-octopress-codeblocks.markdown

 title: "Include Liquid code inside Octopress codeblocks"
 date: 2014-06-12 13:58:30 +0800
 comments: true
-categories:
-- Octopress
-- online code highlighter
+categories: [Octopress, online code highlighter]
 ---

-Last night, I wrote
-[a post on editing a Ruby plugin file and an Atom Feed XML file for removing redundant images in Atom Feeds][PrevPost].
-To show how to change the files, I put some codeblocks in my post.
+Last night, I wrote a post on editing a Ruby plugin file and an Atom Feed XML file for removing redundant images in Atom Feeds.[^1] To show how to change the files, I put some codeblocks in my post.

 {% codeblock Sample codeblock that contains Liquid code lang:xml /blog/2014/06/10/my-settings-for-rss-1/#putting-things-together %}
 {% raw %}